Kestron06/KAvatars/README.md

 # KAvatars

-This will allow you to use and view custom avatars on Khan Academy!
+This will allow you to set, use and view custom avatars on Khan Academy!

-To use this extension in Chrome, download and extract the zip file here: https://github.com/SMOMusic/KAvatars/releases/tag/0.1.
-It is available by searching for KAvatars in the Edge store.
-Chrome store pending.
+To sideload this extension in Chromium-based browsers, download and extract the zip file here: https://github.com/SMOMusic/KAvatars/releases/tag/0.1.

+Chrome Store (most all Chromium-based browsers support this): https://chrome.google.com/webstore/detail/kavatars/kkpjbdhmbicdepifgpgmpdechpdlanbg
+Edge Store (just Edge TMK): https://microsoftedge.microsoft.com/addons/detail/kavatars/ojpnoeiemfmncnlcceflpkdnnfcepcia